moabukar/playground/notes/basics/osi.md

   -  These 3 fields (Dest MAC address, Source MAC address, Ethertype) are called the MAC header of the frame.
   -  After the header, it's the payload.
 It contains the data that the frame is sending.
 The data is generally provided by the layer 3 protocol.
 This process is called encapsulation.
 You have something which layer 3 generates, often this is an IP packet and it's put inside an ethernet frame.
 It's encapsulated in that frame.
 The frame delivers that data to a different layer 2 destination.
   -  At the end of the frame is the frame check sequence which is used to identify any errors in the frame.
+- Using a HUB (let's say we have 4 devices connected to a HUB) - a hub is a layer 1 device.
+The data can have collisions.
+What you need is a switch.
+  - A switch is a layer 2 device.
+Works the same way physically as a HUB but it understands layer 2.
+  - It maintains a MAC address table.
+Switches over tie learn what's connected to each port.
+When a switch sees frames, it can interpret frames, it can intercept them and see the source and destination MAC addresses.
+So over time, with this network, the MAC address table will be populated with each of the devices.
+So the switch will store the MAC addresses it sees on a port and the port itself.
+  - Switches are intelligent.
+They don't just repeat the physical level.
+They interpret the frames and they can make decisions based on the source and destination MAC address table.
+  - So switches store and forward frames.
+It doesn't repeat like a dumb layer 1 device.
+It means it wont forward collisions.
+In fact, each port on the switch is a separate collision domain.
+So if there's a collision on one port, it won't affect the other ports.
+The switch will not forward that corrupted data to the other ports.
+  - Layer 2 is the foundation for all networks which we use day to day.
+It's how our wired networks work.
+It's how our wifi networks work.
+It's how the internt works which is a huge collection of interconnected layer 2 networks.
+  - The name itself stands for an inter-network of networks.

+### Summary of when adding layer 2

+- Identifiable devices using MAC addresses.
+Allows for device to device comms
+- Media access control (sharing) - devices can share media in a nice way - avoiding collisions and cross talk
+- Collision detection (when using switches)
+- Unicase 1:1, Broadcast 1:All, Multicast 1:Many
+- We have switches - basically like hubs but with super powers (layer 2) which are more intelligent and can make better decisions compared to layer 1 - ability to scale and avoid collisions

+## Layer 3 - Network

 -